 Income taxes are accounted for under the provisions of ASC Topic 740, "Income Taxes" ("ASC Topic 740") using the asset and liability method whereby deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates in effect for the year in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 Deferred tax assets must be reduced by a valuation allowance, if based on the weight of available evidence it is more likely than not that some portion or all of the recorded deferred tax assets will not be realized in future periods.
-This methodology is subjective and requires significant estimates and judgments in the determination of the recoverability of deferred tax assets and in the calculation of certain tax liabilities.
-At July 31, 2016, 2015 and 2014, a valuation allowance has been recorded against the deferred tax asset in the U.S. and certain of its foreign subsidiaries since management believes that after considering all the available objective evidence, both positive and negative, historical and prospective, with greater weight given to historical evidence, it is more likely than not that these assets will not be realized.
+This methodology is subjective and requires significant estimates and judgments in the determination of the recorded against the deferred tax assets and in the calculation of certain tax liabilities.
+At July 31, 2017, 2016 and 2015, a valuation allowance has been recorded against the deferred tax asset in the U.S. and certain of its foreign subsidiaries since management believes that after considering all the available objective evidence, both positive and negative, historical and prospective, with greater weight given to historical evidence, it is more likely than not that these assets will not be realized.
 In each reporting period, we evaluate the adequacy of our valuation allowance on our deferred tax assets.
 In the future, if the Company is able to demonstrate a consistent trend of pre-tax income, then at that time management may reduce its valuation allowance, accordingly.
-The Company's federal, state and foreign net operating loss carryforwards at July 31, 2016 totaled approximately \$2.1 billion, \$272.1 million and \$75.1 million, respectively.
-A 5% reduction in the Company's current va
+The Company's federal, state and foreign net operating loss carryforwards at July 31, 2017 totaled approximately \$2.1 billion, \$209.8 million and \$84.1 million, respectively.
+A 5% reduction in the Company's current valuation allowance on these federal and state net operating loss carryforwards would result in an income tax benefit of approximately \$37.5 million.

 In addition, the calculation of the Company's tax liabilities involves dealing with uncertainties in the application of complex tax regulations in several tax jurisdictions.
 The Company is periodically reviewed by domestic and foreign tax authorities regarding the amount of taxes due.
 These reviews include questions regarding the timing and amount of deductions and the allocation of income among various tax jurisdictions.
 In evaluating the exposure associated with various filing positions, we record estimated reserves for exposures.
-Based on our evaluation of current tax positions, the Company believes it has appropriately accrued for exposures as of July 31, 2016.
+Based on our evaluation of current tax positions, the Company believes it has appropriately accrued for exposures as of July 31, 2017.